 As you’re mapping out your website and adding new pages, consider these important features of each page:

 - Location: Consider where the page appears in the site architecture.
 Top-level pages appear in the main navigation; child pages are listed in the sub-navigation on the side.
 List pages in a logical order, such as by chronology or importance, or in alphabetical order.
-It may help to create an outline of your site to test before adding pages.
+It’s usually best to create an outline of your site to test ideas before actually adding pages.
+Remember to organize pages in a way that makes sense for your audience.

 - Title: Make page names descriptive and specific.
 On a mobile device, visitors can’t easily see a pages’s location, so you may not rely on a page’s location to convey important information about its content.
 Consider: Will users understand what a page is about if they click to it directly from a Google search on a mobile phone (while patting their head and rubbing their belly)?